MyPortrait.jpg

 Composer-Vocalist

-Her music has been premiered by the Etchings Festival, International Contemporary Ensemble, and Radius Ensemble.
-She’s performed in venues as diverse in range from LA’s Viper Room to NJPAc and has also performed throughout nyc in venues such as Dixon Place, the cell, Cornelia Street Café, NYU's Kimmel Center, and pangea, in addition to Kansas City’s Immaculate Conception Cathedral and university of missouri, kansas city’s white hall and grant hall.
+Her music has been premiered by ensembles and organizations including the Etchings Festival, International Contemporary Ensemble, and Radius Ensemble.
+As a performer, she has appeared in venues ranging from Los Angeles’s Viper Room to NJPAC, and throughout New York City at Joe’s Pub, Dixon Place, The Cell, Cornelia Street Café, NYU’s Kimmel Center, Pangea, and Old St. Patrick’s Basilica, as well as at Kansas City’s Immaculate Conception Cathedral and the University of Missouri–Kansas City’s White Hall and Grant Hall.

 UNIVERSITY OF MISSOURI, KANSAS CITY